berayboztepe/SETSCI_Article_English/README.md

 <img src="img/image2.png">
 </p>

+_Figure 1.
+An audio sample from the category of “Chirping birds” (a) and created spectrogram by adding Guassian Noise to this audio (b)._

 <p align="center"> <strong> V. Used Libraries and Environment for Developing the Model </strong> </p>

 The dataset was converted into a spectrogram using the method available in the Librosa [8] library to create a spectrogram.
 Then, the dataset for this model is exceptionally divided into 70% training, 20% validation and 10% testing.
 The design is as follows, on the layer structure of the pre-trained "MobileNetV2" [14] neural network model, a two-dimensional GlobalAveragePooling2D layer is added.
 Afterwards, a 512-unit Hidden Layer was created.
 Dropout has been performed and a ten-unit Output Layer has been created.
 In our study, this model seen in Table 1 was named "Design1".